Golden (Romeo Santos album): Promotion and tour

-Critical Reception
+Critical reception

 Golden receive positive reviews by the critics.
 Mariano Prunes from Allmusic gave three out five stars to the album stating "Santos sticks to his new bachata sound, but with diminishing returns this time.
 For someone who has made his name by mixing bachata with other genres, there is a noticeable sameness to much of this material".
-The author praised the instrumentalization and the featured guest however, he stated that it had mixed results.
-Matthew Ismael Ruiz from Pitchfork gave the album 6.8 out 10 stating "The Bronx-born pop star expands his musical empire on Golden.
+The author praised the instrumentalization and the featured guest.
+However, he stated that it had mixed results.
+Matthew Ismael Ruiz from Pitchfork gave the album 7.6 out 10 stating "The Bronx-born pop star expands his musical empire on Golden.
 But for the all the album’s myriad sounds, its roots are firmly planted in bachata, the sounds of the campo".

 Commercial performance

 Golden debut at number 10 on the US Billboard 200 selling over 36,000 units in its first week, earning the highest first week sales of 2017 for a Latin Studio Album.
 It was his third consecutive album to debut at the top 10 following Formula Vol. 1 (2011) and Formula Vol. 2 (2014).
 Also, it bows at number one of Top Latin Albums and remained for four consecutive weeks.
-It remained the top-selling album on the chart for 37 consecutive weeks in 2017 and 17 nconsecutive weeks in 2018 at Billboard Tropical Albums.
-It was the best performing tropical album of 2017 and 2018 and was certified fourteen times platin (latin field) for selling over 840,000 units.
+It remained the top-selling album on the chart for 37 consecutive weeks in 2017 and 17 non-consecutive weeks in 2018 at Billboard Tropical Albums.
+It was the best performing tropical album of 2017 and 2018 and was certified fourteen times platinum (latin field) for selling over 840,000 units.

-In Mexico it debuted at number one on the album chart and was certified gold by the AMPROFOM for selling 30,000 units.
-In Argentina it debuted at number one and was certified gold by the CAPIF for selling over 20,000 copies.
+In Mexico, it debuted at number one on the album chart and was certified gold by the AMPROFOM for selling 30,000 units.
+In Argentina, it debuted at number one and was certified gold by the CAPIF for selling over 20,000 copies.
 In Spain, it debuted at number three and was certified platinum.
 In Chile, it reached number eight at retalins album chart according to Punto Musical and was certified Gold.
 According to Presario it was at number two at the weekly South America album charts.
 In Europe, it charted moderately reaching number 37 in Switzerland, 68 in Italy, 74 in Netherlands and 104 in Belgium.
-Globaly, it reached the top position of digital retails in seven countries and top 10 in 16 territories including Argentina, Spain, United States, Italy and México.
+Globally, it reached the top position of digital retails in seven countries and top 10 in 16 territories including Argentina, Spain, United States, Italy and México.